Audi A4 review - MPG, CO2 and running costs

-Efficient but powerful engines deliver strong performance without sky-high running costs
+Efficient but powerful engines help the A4 deliver strong performance without sky-high running costs

 The Audi A4 is a pricey compact executive saloon.
-Prices start from around £30,000 – a figure which can soon escalate by adding extras.
-Adding the S tronic auto to the base model adds about £1,600 to the list price, and if you want the A4 Avant estate for its extra space, it costs around £1,400 more than the saloon.
+Prices start from around £36,000 – a figure which can soon escalate by adding extras.
+Just moving up from the entry-level Sport trim to the S-Line will cost you an extra £2,500.

-The petrol engines have closed the gap to the diesels for emissions, with the 35 TFSI starting at 150-153g/km in Technik trim with the S tronic gearbox (the manual is slightly dirtier).
+The petrol engines have closed the gap to the diesels for CO2 emissions, with both the 35 and 40 TFSI emitting 140/km.
 Again, this figure rises with trim upgrades and bigger wheels.
-In official tests, the 35 TFSI manages 42.2-42.8mpg.
+In official tests, the 35 TFSI manages 39.8-45.6mpg.

 The Audi A4 is a desirable compact executive saloon, but it also comes with a raft of safety tech, which helps to balance out insurance costs.
-Group ratings for the standard range start at group 24, and rise to group 38 for the TFSI 45 model.
+The standard lineup ranges between groups 22 and 26, but opting for the high-performance S4 sees this rise to group 41.

 In this review

 - 1Audi A4 reviewThe Audi A4 is a smart and sophisticated executive saloon that impresses with its build quality and improved levels of comfort

 - 2Engines, performance and driveNot the sharpest to drive in its class, but the A4 is a leader in terms of long distance refinement